Skip to main content

 • The number of staff who spent less than 75% of their time on FOI or IPS work but did some work in those areas.

-Staff resources reported in 2A and 2B should be for staff whose positions include FOI or IPS work as part of their usual functions (for example, staff who work in the FOI team).
+Staff resources reported in 2A and 2B should be for those individuals whose positions include FOI or IPS work as part of their usual functions (for example, individuals who work in the FOI team).

 Example 1